Get Started

 It’s important to cut costs surgically, but that should be figured out before you sit at the table.
 Sit down and cut everything you can until there’s nothing left to cut.
 Generally, around 18% of money sitting in product and service design doesn’t need to be there to meet the key performance indicators identified by the end user.

-Then, with those reductions identified, it can become a question of collaboration with your supplier.
+Then, with those reductions identified, it can become a question of collaboration with your supplier instead of a cutthroat procurement negotiation.
 You’ll find you have a more eager supplier when you can shift from negotiation to collaboration.

 Don’t Be Married to Custom